 This change should ring a bell with cross-border sellers.
 In July 2021, the EU introduced similar rules which abolished the Low-Value Item Exemption.
-With overseas exports surging in Singapore, the new GST rules will affect thousands of UK and EU companies.
+With overseas exports surging in Singapore, the new GST rules affect thousands of UK and EU companies.
 UK export of goods to Singapore increased by 33.1% to £5.4 billion in the four quarters to the end of Q1 2022.
 The value of EU goods exports to Singapore in 2021 was €27 billion.

 Do you feel overwhelmed by these new rules adding to the already complex cross-border regulatory landscape?
 Eurora can help you with the new GST requirements in Singapore.
 Get in touch with us!

-If your business sends low-value and business-to-consumer (B2C) shipments to Singapore, the new rules will impact you.
+If your business sends low-value and business-to-consumer (B2C) shipments to Singapore, the new rules impact you.
 From 1 January 2023, overseas sellers must register for a Singaporean GST number if: